DataBooth/duckdb-utils/docs/cli-reference.rst

       -p, --param <TEXT TEXT>...
 Named :parameters for SQL query --functions TEXT            Python code defining one or more custom SQL functions
-      --load-extension TEXT       Path to SQLite extension, with optional :entrypoint
+      --load-extension TEXT       Path to DuckDB extension, with optional :entrypoint
       -h, --help                  Show this message and exit.